Sabarna-dotcom/RAG_Based_Project_Plan_Application/readme.md

 ## **Next Steps**

-Possible enhancements include incremental FAISS updates, additional ranking signals from past project metadata, fallback LLM configurations, and an interactive UI for plan review.
+Possible enhancements include incremental FAISS updates, additional ranking signals from past project metadata, fallback LLM configurations, and an interactive UI with a FastAPI-based backend for plan review.

 ---